 Love inclusive books about magic?
-Done with J.K.
-Rowling?
 Looking for magical books about witches and wizards that aren’t Harry Potter to read instead?
 I got you covered.
-From books by trans and non-binary authors, and even works that influened the Harry Potter books here are 7 Harry Potter alternatives.
+From books by trans and non-binary authors, and even works that may have influenced the Harry Potter books, here are 7 Harry Potter alternatives.
 You can also check out these queer YA books.

 Magic For Liars is a murder mystery set in a wizarding school, so if The Chamber Of Secrets was your favourite Harry Potter book then this is right up your alley!

 Ivy Gamble never wanted to be magic, instead she’s a private investigator and is content with her life, even with an estrange magical sister, Tabitha.
-She’s hired to investiage a murder at Tabitha’s school, and becoems a little too invested in the case.
+She’s hired to investigate a murder at Tabitha’s school, and becomes a little too invested in the case.

 About the author: Sarah was first recognised for their novella, River of Teeth, in 2017 which landed them a ton of awards and nominations.
 Magic for Liars was their first full-lenght debut.
 If you enjoy this book, you’ll love When We Were Magic by the same author.